nir6760/project_managingData/README.md

 (initialize and connect to postgres DB, run the flask server and the telegram server).
 3. run npm install and  npm start inside the fronted_react to run the react server and open your browser.

+You can try run_project.py script, but do the dependencies first!

  Enjoy!